do0ry/shopping_page/README.md

 ## shopping center website

-on this laravel based website actions like selecting a product, adding to cart, logging and chatting with admin of the site is possible. ofcourse most of the site is written by help of livewire.
+On this laravel based website, actions like selecting a product, adding to the cart, and logging is possible.
+Of course, most of the site is written with the help of Livewire.